Beyond the Prompt: An Empirical Study of Cursor Rules: Conclusion

 \section{Conclusion}

 In this paper, we presented a large-scale empirical study of 401 open-source repositories containing cursor rules to understand what types of context developers provide to LLM-powered coding assistants.
-We identified five main categories of context: Project Information, Conventions, Guidelines, LLM Directives and Examples, with some overlapping information traditionally shared between human developers and others specific to LLMs.
+We identified five main categories of context: Project Information, Convention, Guideline, LLM Directive and Example, with some overlapping information traditionally shared between human developers and others specific to LLMs.
 We believe our findings, particularly the detailed taxonomy, provide a valuable foundation for the design of future LLM-powered coding assistants, as well as for understanding the knowledge and information that will be shared within teams as LLMs become new collaborators.